matthiasn/octopress-blog/source/_posts/2014-01-24-scala-dot-js-and-reactjs.markdown

 Above the following things are going on:

-+ There ís a case class for capturing each individual step of the application state.
++ There is a case class for capturing each individual step of the application state.

 + A stack takes care of managing a history of application states.
 This stack is aware of changes.
 When such a change occurs, it calls the function specified upon initialization, in this case *InterOp.triggerReact*.